clinical-meteor/cookbook/cookbook/writing.acceptance.test.md

 #### Installing and Running Nightwatch

 The simplist interface for getting Meteor up and running with acceptance testing using a browser automation server, is to use the Nightwatch bridge to Selenium.
-You install [selenium-nightwatch](http://github.com/awatson1978/selenium-nightwatch.git) by simply running ``sudo mrt add selenium-nightwatch`` in your application directory, and then using the [Nightwatch API](http://nightwatchjs.org/api) to write acceptance tests.
+You install [selenium-nightwatch](http://github.com/awatson1978/selenium-nightwatch.git) by simply running ``starrynight generate-autoconfig && starrynight scaffold --framework nightwatch`` in your application directory, and then using the [Nightwatch API](http://nightwatchjs.org/api) to write acceptance tests.

 ````sh
 # Go to the root of your application